John Buck Wilkin

 John William "Buck" Wilkin (April 26, 1946 – April 6, 2024) was an American singer-songwriter and session musician.
 Wilkin started his career as a child on the Ozark Jubilee television program with Brenda Lee.
 His mother, songwriter Marijohn Wilkin, later moved the family to Nashville, Tennessee, where she started the publishing company Buckhorn Music.
-Wilkin and Buckhorn Music had a hit in 1964 with his original composition "GTO", which he recorded as a member of Ronny & the Daytonas and was frequently covered by groups such as The Beach Boys and The Hondells.
+Wilkin and Buckhorn Music had a hit in 1964 with his original composition "GTO", which he recorded as a member of Ronny & the Daytonas and was frequently covered by groups such as the Beach Boys and the Hondells.

-By 1970, Wilkin started his solo career with the album In Search of Food, Clothing, Shelter and Sex; a year later he would later appear in Dennis Hopper's The Last Movie and on its soundtrack.
+By 1970, Wilkin started his solo career with the album In Search of Food, Clothing, Shelter and Sex; a year later he appeared in Dennis Hopper's The Last Movie and on its soundtrack.
 He later worked as a session musician for the recordings of several artists as a guitar player.
-In the 1990s, with the resurgence of his band and "GTO", Wilkin returned to perform with Ronny & the Daytonas.
+In the 1990s, with the resurgence of his band and "G.T.O.", Wilkin returned to perform with Ronny & the Daytonas.

 Early life

 John William "Buck" Wilkin was born on April 26, 1946, in Tulsa, Oklahoma, the son of songwriter Marijohn Wilkin and Sam Frevert.
-The couple divorced soon after his birth and she married Art Wilkin, Jr. His mother was a country music songwriter and a teacher.
+The couple divorced soon after his birth, and she married Art Wilkin, Jr. His mother was a country music songwriter and a teacher.
 When he was eight years old, Wilkin was discovered by a scout of the Ozark Jubilee while he was singing at the Rialto Theater in Tulsa.
 The family then moved to Springfield, Missouri, for him to appear in the show, where he worked with Brenda Lee.
 He appeared at the Junior Ozark Jubilee on ABC-TV, while he also often performed at The Uncle Hiram Show on KVOO-TV.
 After agent Lucky Moeller heard Wilkin's mother playing the piano at a bar, he convinced her to move to Nashville.
 There she worked as a pianist in Printer's Alley while her son was signed to a management contract with Jim Denny.
 Marijohn Wilkin then worked at the Cedarwood Publishing Company for Denny until he died in 1963.
 In 1964, she started the publishing company Buckhorn Music with Bill Justis.